 Damavand has an iconic presence in Persian mythology and legendary stories.
 Known as the roof of Iran, Mount Damavand is the symbol of determination and aversion to despotism.
 In the legend of Arash, the archer, the Zoroastrian mythology or the epic stories of Shahnameh, Damavand plays a key role.

-For its persistence dense ice glaciers and gigantic sharp vertical rocks, Alamkuh is regarded as a struggling yet impressive mountain among experienced climbers.
+For its persistent dense ice glaciers and gigantic sharp vertical rocks, Alamkuh is regarded as a struggling yet impressive mountain among experienced climbers.
 The best time to try your hand in climbing this mountain is from June to October.

 Most of the year, Sabalan wears white in heavy snow.
-So, the best time of trekking this natural beauty is between mid-June until mid-September.
+So, the best time for trekking this natural beauty is between mid-June and mid-September.
 During this time, you can see another attraction of this region, the nomadic life of Shahsevans.
 Shahsevan nomads, one of the largest ethnic groups in Iran, settle down at the foothills of Mount Sabalan during summers.
 Visiting Shahsevans and experiencing their unique lifestyle can be a once in a lifetime memory after conquering Savalan.

 With an altitude of 4,448 meters (14,593 ft) Dena is the highest mountain of the Zagros mountain ranges.
-It is located between three provinces of Chaharmahal and Bakhtiari, Isfahan, and Kohkiluyeh and Boyer-Ahmad.
+It is located between three provinces of Chaharmahal and Bakhtiari, Isfahan, Kohkiluyeh and Boyer-Ahmad.
 Dena is favourable for mountain climbers and from February to April an excellent place for skiing.

-Shirkooh is the highest peak of Central Iran in the middle of the desert in Yazd Province.
+Shirkooh is the highest peak in Central Iran in the middle of the desert in Yazd Province.
 Shir means both milk and lion in Persian.
 This mountain might call so as it seems like a lied lion.
 Shirkooh is covered in snow during winters.
 So, it may be the other reason for calling it Shirkooh as it has a milky white look.

 Shirkooh is not a challenging mountain to climb.
 After a few hours of trekking, you have the pristine landscape of desert in front of you at the top that provides an inimitable experience of climbing a high peak and trekking in the desert as a package within 24 hours.